lackhove/lackhove.github.io/content/blog/selfhosting/index.md

 ## If It's Complicated, It's a Chore

-The main thing I learned in 13 years of self-hosting is that when moving from hosting a simple file server for yourself to a range of critical services for family and friends, the top priority is reducing complexity.
+The main thing I learned in 13 years of self-hosting is that when moving from hosting a simple file server for yourself to a range of critical services for family and friends, the **top priority is reducing complexity**.
 Every additional piece of hardware, daemon, container, service, or even configuration file increases your cognitive load and the likelihood of failures, issues and security risks.
-Or to put it more graphic: You really don't want to start debugging your Kubernetes setup when an update made the living room lights go haywire on Christmas Eve.
+Or to put it more vividly: You really don't want to start debugging your Kubernetes setup when an update made the living room lights go haywire on Christmas Eve.

 Committing to reducing complexity gives me the following essential benefits:

-* **Zero-Touch Maintenance:** I can barely remember the last time I had to log in to perform chores.
-Thanks to OpenSUSE MicroOS's transactional updates and Podman's auto-updating containers, the entire stack is always current and even automatically rolls back if a bad update breaks something.
+* **Automated Maintenance and Recovery**: openSUSE MicroOS's transactional design and Podman's auto-updating containers handle updates  automatically and roll back bad ones.
+Furthermore, Btrfs snapshots enable instant recovery of the host OS to a known good state with a single command.
+In case of a disaster, the stack's inherent simplicity allows the system to be restored with a tool as simple as rsync,

 * **Inherent Security by Design:** By keeping the system minimal, up-to-date and exposing only what's necessary, the attack surface is drastically minimized.
 If a container is breached, the impact is (hopefully) contained by SELinux, rootless Podman containers and having a minimal, immutable host OS.

 * **Minimized Points of Failure:** Fewer moving parts means fewer things that might break.
-I deliberately chose not to use layers like hypervisors (Proxmox), orchestration (Kubernetes/Ansible), or container management GUIs (Portainer).
-My stack is simply a minimal, immutable bare metal OS running Podman containers.
-This core simplicity prevents failures and makes diagnosing any issues straightforward.
+I deliberately chose not to use layers like hypervisors, orchestration or container management GUIs.
+My stack only has to levels.
+This prevents failures and makes diagnosing any issues straightforward.

 * **Reduced Cognitive Load:** I log on to my server every few months, so the KISSprinciple is law.
 Since I've avoided complex layers, my entire infrastructure is defined by simple systemd units and human-readable configuration files.
 Simple solutions are always easier to debug when you're under pressure.

-* **Swift Disaster Recovery:** Failure is inevitable, so my goal is to minimize its impact.
-Thanks to the atomic updates and Btrfs snapshots, I can recover the entire host OS to a known good state with a single command.
-Moreover, the stack's inherent simplicity allows the system to be restored on new hardware from a basic backup using tools like `rsync`, avoiding the complexity of dedicated IaaS tools.

 ## My Low-Complexity Self-Hosting Stack

+The following breakdown details the rationale and design choices behind each level of my stack.
+My goal here is to give an overview of the architectural decisions and hightlight pitfalls not to offer a tutorial.
+That might be soemthing for a future post.

 ### Level 0: The Hardware

 As mentioned earlier, the hardware is a mini-ITX server with an Intel N100 low-power CPU and a cheap SSD for the OS.
 The most interesting part is what the system doesnt have: a fan.
 The only mechanical parts that will fail are the two 3.5" HDDs, which are redundant as RAID1.
-The OS is installed on bare metal, so no complexity is added by a hypervisor.
+The OS is installed on bare metal, so no complexity is added by a hypervisor such as Proxmox.
 Instead, there is a [PiKVM](https://pikvm.org/) attached to the server, which gives me full control of the hardware, independent of the OS:
 * If the OS fails to boot or an hardware error occurs, I can still access the BIOS, push power and reset buttons and virtually plug in recovery ISOs from anywhere.
 * The PiKVM is only accessible from within my home network (or Wireguard when not at home), so one less attack vector I need to worry about
 * The server can operate without the PiKVM, so this adds zero complexity to the stack.